 If your loved one passed away because someone failed to act responsibly, you may have the right to hold them accountable under Code of Virginia § 8.01-50.

 Every case begins with a careful review of what happened and whether another party was legally at fault.
-You may have a claim if the death involved a violation of the rules of the road, like drunk driving, a preventable truck crash, unsafe medical care, or a product that was known to be dangerous.
+You may have a claim if the defendant violated rules of the road.
+Common examples include drunk driving, preventable truck crashes, unsafe medical care, or dangerous products.
 These are just a few examples of when taking action with a wrongful death claim may be appropriate.

 Virginia gives families a limited time to pursue a case.
 Under Code of Virginia § 8.01-244, most wrongful death claims must be filed within two years of the date of death.